mrcbax/logoilab.github.io/Demux.md

 ### Soldering<a name="solder"></a>

+#### Important note: Only use a temperature controlled soldering iron or you WILL remove pads which are required for the flash to work.
+Most of the pads are ONLY available in this ONE place.
+The loss of a pad will PERMANENTLY ruin your ability repair the board.

 To solder the JTAG wires to the logic board, start by tin​﻿​﻿﻿​﻿﻿﻿​​​​﻿​﻿​​﻿﻿﻿﻿​​​​﻿﻿​​​﻿﻿​﻿﻿​﻿﻿﻿​﻿​​﻿​﻿​﻿​​﻿﻿​﻿​﻿​﻿﻿﻿​﻿﻿﻿​​​​﻿​﻿​​﻿​﻿﻿﻿﻿​﻿﻿﻿​﻿﻿​​﻿​﻿﻿​​﻿ning each of the 6 header pads with fresh solder.
 Then, strip and tin 6 wires that you can connect to your Lattice programmer.
 Solder each wire to the respective pin, as shown in the diagrams below:

 <div style="display: block; margin-left: auto; margin-right: auto; text-align: center;">